vitalics/blog/src/content/blog/11-ajv-ts.md

 The main point is achieved - we define JSON-schema builder with first-class typescript type inferring!
 And it's awesome!

-Library have same API as `zod` have.
-Now any team in the project can simple define schemas.
-Here is an few example, more on the [project readme](https://github.com/vitalics/ajv-ts?tab=readme-ov-file#ajv-ts):
+The library has the same API as `Zod`.
+Now any team in the project can simply define schemas.
+Here is a few example, more on the [project readme](https://github.com/vitalics/ajv-ts?tab=readme-ov-file#ajv-ts):

 ```ts
 // user.schema.ts